Artist, Colorist, Teacher

 /

-Inkstamps of ants and birds on 11" x 14" vellum sheets.
-Jeffrey Carples was a friend who died of AIDS in the 1980s.
+In this full wall installation using ink stamps of ants and birds on 11" x 14" vellum paper, I created this face.
+Jeffrey Carples was a dear friend who died of AIDS in the 1980s.
 This obituary photo appeared in the NYTimes and informed me of his death.
-This full wall installation was at Boston Museum of Fine Arts on World AIDS Day, December 1, 2000.
+This full wall installation was, by invitation, at Boston Museum of Fine Arts on World AIDS Day, December 1, 2001.

 An installation at Boston's Museum of Fine Arts for World Aids Day, December 1, 2000. ink stamps and color pencil on vellum sheets 14" x 11" each.
 Full height approximately 12'

-Inkstamps of ants and birds on 11" x 14" vellum sheets.
-Jeffrey Carples was a friend who died of AIDS in the 1980s.
+In this full wall installation using ink stamps of ants and birds on 11" x 14" vellum paper, I created this face.
+Jeffrey Carples was a dear friend who died of AIDS in the 1980s.
 This obituary photo appeared in the NYTimes and informed me of his death.
-This full wall installation was at Boston Museum of Fine Arts on World AIDS Day, December 1, 2000.
+This full wall installation was, by invitation, at Boston Museum of Fine Arts on World AIDS Day, December 1, 2001.

 An installation at Boston's Museum of Fine Arts for World Aids Day, December 1, 2000. ink stamps and color pencil on vellum sheets 14" x 11" each.
 Full height approximately 12'